-Authored by Jennifer Flickinger and Alex Mikhelson
+Authored by Alex Mikhelson

 Aside from focusing on the safety and well-being of their personnel and their businesses amid the COVID-19 response, the government contracting community has also had to deal with digesting the plethora of information and guidance coming out from Congress, the Office of Management and Budget and individual agencies.
 Much of the guidance has had a similar flavor, recognizing the impact on the greater community and providing the government’s commitment to protecting and working together with its contracting community.
 NASA’s recent guidance, however, takes a stronger, more defined position.
 NASA’s definitive stance stems partly from its unique circumstances.